A comprehensive survival guide to Oktoberfest 2017 in Munich. What to wear, when and where to go.

 How do I get to the Oktoberfest?

-The Theresienwiese is right in the middle of the city so there really is no way to miss it.
+So, where in Munich is the Oktoberfest?
+The Theresienwiese is located right in the middle of the city so there really is no way to miss it.
 Just follow the crowds wearing Lederhosen and Dirndl and you’ll be there in no time.
-That being said you got a couple of options.
+That being said you got a couple of options:

 - You can walk the way from Hauptbahnhof (will take 15minutes)